ubergeekin/MSDS6306_CaseStudy1/Case_Study1.md

 </tbody>
 </table>

 There are numerous different types of beer styles.
-Each style of beer is created using differnt types of ingredients which include barley, malt, hops, and yeast.
+Each style of beer is created using different types of ingredients which include barley, malt, hops, and yeast.
 This also includes cider and lambic which is made from fruit juice.Some other types of beer include milk stout which uses maltose dextrose which is the ingredient that makes milk sweet and also gives the beer a familiar mouth feel like the creamy texture of milk, but with a kick!
 See tables 2 and 3 for listings of different beers and the breweries which product them.

 Table 2: Lists several different styles of beer and corresponding breweries